rackerlabs/design-system/_component_design/toggle.md

 - **Control container (required)**: The control container holds the option container and the option icon.
 - **Option container (required)**: The option container holds the option icon.
-- **Option icon (required)**: The option icon corresponds to how information is displayed on a control panel page.
+- **Option icon (required)**: The option icon corresponds to how information displays on a control panel page.
 For example, the card view icon displays information on a set of tiles.
 The list view icon formats the information in a list.

 {% endcolumn %}